Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

 Mirroring a setup
 *****************

-We can also use string replace to mirror half of a setup into a full symmetric setup.
+We can also use string replace to mirror half of a Ziva rig into a full symmetric Ziva rig.

 In order for this to work the geometry needs to be already-mirrored, with r_* and l_* prefixes used to distinguish between each pair of mirrored meshes.